-This photograph was taken in 1987 when Harold was people-watching in the outdoor cafes of Paris.
-Since an exhibition of Harold’s work is once again on view in Paris (Graciously Yours, Galerie Thierry Bigaignon, May 24-August 31, 2018) it seemed a logical time to post this photo, which appears in the film Last Stop Coney Island: The life and photography of Harold Feinstein.
+This photograph was taken when Harold was people-watching in the outdoor cafes of Paris.
+Since an exhibition of Harold’s work is once again on view in Paris (Graciously Yours, Galerie Thierry Bigaignon, May 24 – Aug 31 2018) it seemed a logical time to post this photo, which appears in the film Last Stop Coney Island: The life and photography of Harold Feinstein.

 Earlier this year filmmaker Andy Dunn previewed an edit of the film for Philippe Garner (Emeritus head of Photography, Christie’s) who appears in it.
-Philippe was delighted to see his good friend Robert Vallois (left) in the photo!
-Robert and his wife, Cheska, are pre-eminent experts in Art Deco and own three galleries in Paris and New York.
+Philippe was delighted to see his good friend Robert Vallois (left) in the photo.

-Harold had no idea who was in this photo, but loved the scene.
-Now if I can only find out who the other two men are…and of course, the dog!
+Harold had no idea who was in this photo but loved the scene.
+Now if we can only find out who the other two men are.

 From Harold’s perspective, the two best places in the world to photograph were Coney Island and Paris.
 In 1988 he spent several weeks in Paris and brought back thousands of black and white and color images, which still are calling out for editing!
 This photo was among his favorites.
 He said: “Paris is consonant with love.
 Everywhere you look couples are kissing and that romance that you thought was only from the movies is really true about Paris.”

 This was taken around the same time as Beauty parlor window.
 Harold was living and teaching in Philadelphia.
 He had marked it on the original contact sheet with an intention to come back to it.
 But as is often the case, life moved on and it got left behind — until Ted Forbes’ (The Art of Photography) wife, Nicole Stutzman, commented on it when she visited the studio in 2014.
 It was one of the many images in the queue to be printed when Harold left us in June.